tox-dev/tox/doc/index.rst

     # content of: tox.ini , put in same dir as setup.py
     [tox]
     envlist = py27,py36

     [testenv]
-    deps=pytest       # install pytest in the venvs commands=pytest  # or 'nosetests' or ...
+    deps = pytest       # install pytest in the virtualenv where commands will be executed commands =
+        # whatever extra steps before testing might be necessary
+        pytest          # or any other test runner that you might use

 You can also try generating a ``tox.ini`` file automatically, by running ``tox-quickstart`` and then answering a few simple questions.